-Today, Google is worth well over $1 Trillion, but back in 1999 Google’s founders Larry Page and Sergey Brin offered to sell the company for a mere $750,000, which is mere pocket change compared to the company’s current value.
+Today, Google (along with parent company Alphabet) is worth well over $1 Trillion, but back in 1999 Google’s founders Larry Page and Sergey Brin offered to sell the company for just $750,000, which is mere pocket change compared to the company’s current value.

 Page and Brin made that mind-blowing offer to Excite CEO George Bell, who carefully considered it but ultimately decided to pass on the deal.

 Excite is now a mere shell of its former self after being acquired by Ask Jeeves in 2004.